GuestJim/Custom-Keyboard-Files/@Switches/Silk Yellow/NK65/README.md

 2020-08-25 Mic recording made using MXL 990 microphone placed as for recording commentary during gameplay.
 Audacity used to Amplify speech peak to -3 dB.

 2020-08-25 Headset recording made using Arctis 7 headset.
 Speech already peaked at 0 dB so Amplify was not applied.

+2020-10-01 Mic recording made using MXL 990 microphone placed as for recording commentary during gameplay.
+Audacity used to Amplify speech peak to -3 dB.

+2020-10-01 Headset recording made using Arctis 7 headset.
+Speech already peaked at 0 dB so Amplify was not applied.